The offer is not just a sale price from the buyer – there are many items to consider.

-Fortunately, YELLOW is here to help.
-We can walk through any form with you when you contact us through one of our many contact methods.
+YELLOW is here to help and can walk through any form with you.

 These are the things that must be completed or satisfied before the deal can be closed.
 They are for the benefit of the buyer - if they aren't completed or if they reveal a problem, the buyer can back out of the deal and keep their earnest money.

 Here are the most common contingencies:

 You have already completed an inspection that YELLOW has provided for the buyer.
 However, the buyer can wish to do their own, if they choose.

 The buyer can walk away from the deal if an inspection reveals a problem that they don't feel comfortable with.
 This could be any inspection - from the general inspection to the WDO or lead paint or septic or any other inspections that may have been competed.